chopfitzroy/runtime.fm/public/content/002-Developer-Productivity.md

 ### Developer Productivity ⚡

 Are you the kind of engineer that tries to optimize every part of your development workflow?
-Well so it Otis!
+Well so is Otis!

 In this episode Otis and Keez talk about all of the things that make them productive when building software, form IDE's to desk chairs.

-Otis also falls into the trap of talking about Vim keybinds, so watch out for that!
+Otis also falls into the trap of talking about Vim motions, so watch out for that!

 Topics covered in this episode: